-For financial, accounting or disclosure matters raised under this Code, our CCO will track and raise all such matters to TriNet's audit committee or its chairperson.
+For financial, accounting or disclosure matters raised under this Code, our CLO will track and raise all such matters to TriNet's finance and audit committee or its chairperson.
+If a matter relates to conduct of the CLO, the CCO will track and raise such matter to the finance and audit committee or its chairperson.

-For all other matters involving an alleged violation of the Code involving the Company's directors, executive officers and other senior financial officers, our CCO will track and raise all such matters to TriNet's nominating and corporate governance committee or its chairperson.
+For all other matters involving an alleged violation of the Code involving the Company's directors, executive officers or CCO, our CLO will track and raise all such matters to TriNet's nominating and corporate governance committee or its chairperson.
+For any matter relating to any alleged violation of the Code involving the CLO, the CCO will track and raise such matter.